lebpac/lebpac.github.io/bbq.md

 The Welcome Back BBQ is free for everyone to attend, with food and activity station tickets available for purchase.

 {% capture munchalunch_link %}{% link munchalunch.html %}{% endcapture %}
-{% include link.html link=munchalunch_link text="🍔 Pre-order tickets and food through MunchaLunch" %}
+{% include link.html text="🍔 Pre-order tickets and food through MunchaLunch" %}

 All food truck orders must be made in advance by **Sunday, September 14**!
 There will be **no food truck orders at the event**.
 {: .message-highlight}